RunKingProgram/Optim-GRAMMAR/README.md

 Manh<br>        logicals.
 If TURE, Q-Q plot would be drawn.<br>

 ## 4. Output
-### 4.1 optimGRAMMAR result

-The Grammar function generates a plink association text output file called “Grammar.PHENO1.glm.linear”.
+The **optimGRAMMAR** function generates a plink association text output file called “Grammar.PHENO1.glm.linear”.
 Here we show the header and the first five rows of the example output:<br>
 ```
 #CHROM	POS	ID	REF	ALT	A1	TEST	OBS_CT	BETA	SE	T_STAT	P	ERRCODE
 1	10390	S1_10390	G	A	A	ADD	2648	-0.00784112	0.238845	-0.0328293	0.973813	.